Current Center Scientists

 The Michigan Center on Lifestage Environmental Exposures and Disease (M-LEEaD) provides research support for training and mentorship of early stage investigators.
 These resources target investigators with specific skill sets that are consistent with the Center’s stated mission of promoting new translational research using novel multi-disciplinary approaches to better understand the impact of early environmental exposures on adult diseases.

 During the Center’s initial year, one of our first Career Development activities was the appointment of Almudena Veiga-Lopez, DVM, PhD as Center Scientist.
-Dr. Veiga-Lopez became a Research Investigator with Vasantha Padmanabhan, PhD, leader of our Endocrine Disruptors Research Team.
 Her research was centered on understanding the fetal origin of pubertal and adult reproductive and metabolic disorders as well as the impact of native steroids in programming such defects.
-She is now an assistant professor at Michigan State University.
-Subsequently, Kelly Ferguson, PhD, and Jackie Goodrich, PhD, were appointed as Center Scientists, working with John Meeker, PhD, and with Dana Dolinoy, PhD, respectively.
-Kelly focused on environmental influences on low-birth weight outcomes and Jackie on metal exposures.
-Kelly is now a staff scientist at NIEHS in North Carolina.
+This strong history of Center Scientist success has continued, with two M-LEEaD Center Scientists selected each year.
+A list of our Center Scientists can be found on the Center Scientist program page.

 New enhancements to the career development program include increased opportunities to foster development of technical skills and collaborations with center members.
 Current initiatives include:

 - Increased recruitment of new investigators

 - Encouragement to utilize M-LEEaD Cores and participate in workshops and seminars

 - Customized mentorship of junior faculty/trainees, with grant preparation guidance from core leadership